Kohl's tops same-store sales estimates, raises forecast

-Nov 20 (Reuters) - Department store operator Kohl’s Corp reported better-than-expected quarterly same-store sales on Tuesday, benefiting from its revamped stores and merchandise as well as its partnerships with Amazon.com and Under Armour.
+(Reuters) - Department store operator Kohl’s Corp (KSS.N) raised its full-year profit forecast and posted better-than-expected quarterly same-store sales on Tuesday, as it moved trendier fashion to stores quicker and bolstered its online business.

 Net income rose to $161 million, or 98 cents per share, in the third quarter ended Nov.
 3, from $117 million, or 70 cents per share, a year earlier.